Louisville Bankruptcy Attorney

 Even if you pass the means test and receive credit counseling from an approved credit counseling agency, you can still be forced into Chapter 13 if all the circumstances show you can repay a significant amount in 13.

-planning chapter 7 bankruptcyImagine Jimmy, a 21-year-old who runs up $50,000 in credit card debt.
-He makes $40,000 per year and lives at home with his mom.
-The 21 year old walks next door to work and has no car expenses and no apartment rent.
+planning chapter 7 bankruptcyImagine Jimmy, a 21-year-old who has $50,000 in credit card debt.
+He makes $50,000 per year and lives at home with his mom.
+The 21-year-old walks next door to work and has no car expenses, utilities, or apartment rent.
 He makes less than the average income for a household of one, which is $45,000.
-Why won’t Jimmy be allowed to file a Chapter 7.
+Why won’t Jimmy be allowed to file a Chapter 7?
 He passes the means test.
-Because he has zero expenses.
-Indeed, Jimmy can repay something; even a $200 per month payment would provide a significant repayment in Chapter 13.
+Jimmy can repay something because he has zero expenses.
+Even a $200 monthly payment would provide a significant repayment in Chapter 13.
 He might have been better off if he had moved into an apartment and bought a car before filing.
-The totality of the circumstances demands he must file as a 13 because he has an easy ability to repay.
+The totality of the circumstances demands that he file as a 13 because he can easily repay.

 The Totality of the Circumstances Test and Future Income